What does an MIP 67 error mean? How to stop it

 An MIP 67 error can have a number of causes, but in most cases it is the result of your device being unable to access the network’s packet data serving node, or PDSN.
 This means that your device is unable to access cellular services, and the mobile IP stops functioning as a result.

 One of the annoying things about the MIP 67 error is that the warning message repeatedly pops up on your screen, making it hard to navigate the rest of the device.
-So why do these network connectivity issues occur in the first place?
+These network connectivity issues often lead to situations where your Android phone keeps losing network connection.

 What causes the MIP 67 error?